marcosolenka/postsystem/README.md

-# web-postit
+# Postsystem
-WebPostit is a system developed to make some notations about everything you want.
+Postsystem is a system developed to make some notations about everything you want.

 # Checklist | Indicadores de Desempenho (ID) dos Resultados de Aprendizagem (RA)